qjiangzhao/TEtrimmer/README.md

 macOS ARM: [TEtrimmerGUI_macOS](https://ln5.sync.com/dl/1cd1ef970/6ji8ibcj-4qzd65mx-my5abe7u-qsi4pmx7) (x86_64 has not been tested but should be fine.)

-For macOS, please do this first in your terminal after decompression:
+For macOS, please run the following command first after decompression:
 ```commandline
 xattr -d com.apple.quarantine <your_path>/TEtrimmerGUI.app
 # We are trying to notarize the app.